MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

-Recently, \cite{Reddy_AURORA_dust_fcov_2025} analyzed a large sample of $z\sim2-3$ galaxies from the AURORA survey, finding evidence for an offset between $E(B-V)$ values inferred from Balmer and Paschen lines, when fitted separately.
-A possible turnaround invoked the assumption of a dust covering fraction lower than one ($f_{cov}<1$), such that part of the light escapes from the nebula unattenuated.
-This practically translates into a wavelength-dependent, light-weighted reddening, i.e. the $E(B-V)$ value depends on which lines are adopted in its derivation.
-In this scenario, the $E(B-V)$ computed from the Balmer lines at bluer wavelengths is generally lower than that derived from the Paschen lines, as emission lines at shorter wavelengths are weighted more heavily towards the un-reddened sightlines, and vice versa.
-Deviations from the best-fit curve obtained in the fiducial case of $f_{cov}=1$ are mild for \sourceshort.
-Nonetheless, we applied the covering-fraction model from \cite{Reddy_AURORA_dust_fcov_2025} to our data, finding $E(B-V)_{cov}=0.45\pm0.21$ and $f_{cov}=0.80\pm0.04$: the result of this test is marked by the purple solid line in Fig.~\ref{fig:R_vs_lambda}, and does not deviate significantly from the fiducial case (black curve), as expected.
+Interestingly, discrepancies between the Balmer and Paschen lines might reveal clues to the properties and geometric distribution of dust.
+Recently, \cite{Reddy_AURORA_dust_fcov_2025} analyzed a large sample of $z\sim2-3$ galaxies from the AURORA survey, finding evidence for an offset between $E(B-V)$ values inferred from Balmer and Paschen lines, when these two subsets of lines are fitted separately.
+A possible turnaround invokes the assumption of a dust-covering fraction lower than one ($f_{cov}<1$), such that part of the light escapes from the nebula unattenuated.
+This practically translates into a wavelength-dependent, light-weighted reddening, i.e., the $E(B-V)$ depends on which lines are adopted in its derivation.
+In this scenario, the $E(B-V)$ computed from the Balmer lines at bluer wavelengths is lower than that derived from the Paschen lines, as emission lines at shorter wavelengths are weighted more heavily toward the un-reddened sightlines, and vice versa.

-Throughout the rest of the analysis, we keep modeling the nebular attenuation as produced by a dust geometry with $f_{cov}=1$ (i.e. $E(B-V)$ does not depend on wavelength), though we acknowledge that the impact of a variable $f_{cov}$ on the inferred physical properties of galaxies (especially those sensitive to ratios of emission lines widely spaced in wavelength, such as the temperature \Tii of the O$^{+}$ ion) can be significant: we defer a more thorough analysis of these effects to forthcoming work.
+We therefore performed a fit to our set of Balmer and Paschen lines adopting the \cite{Reddy_AURORA_dust_fcov_2025} formalism (and the \citet{cardelli_relationship_1989} law): this is marked by the purple solid line in Fig.~\ref{fig:R_vs_lambda} and delivers a best-fit $E(B-V)_{cov}=0.52\pm0.20$ and $f_{cov}=0.69\pm0.06$.
+We observe that such a framework provides a much better simultaneous match to both Paschen and the brightest Balmer lines (H$\alpha$, H$\beta$, H$\gamma$, H$\delta$, H$\epsilon$) (while still struggling to reproduce all high-order Balmer lines).
+Therefore, throughout the rest of the analysis we model the nebular attenuation as produced by a dust geometry with variable $f_{cov}$ (i.e., the effective $E(B-V)$ does depend on wavelength), as we note that the impact of a variable $f_{cov}$ on the inferred physical properties of galaxies (especially those sensitive to ratios of emission lines widely spaced in wavelength, such as the temperature \Tii of the O$^{+}$ ion, see Sect.~\ref{ssec:te_ne_av}) can be significant.
+We defer a more thorough analysis of the comparison between different assumptions on the dust properties, shape of the attenuation curve, and their impact on the derivation of ISM properties in high-z galaxies to forthcoming work.